Frequently asked questions

 Are wind farms in forests common?

-Forest based wind farms are growing in deployment across Europe.
-Due to the limits in available land space in Germany and the high population, there has been a relatively recent move to open up the forests for wind farm development.
+Forest based wind farms are increasingly being deployed across Europe.
+Due to limited land availability and high population density in Germany, there has been a relatively recent move to open the forests for wind farm development.
 Forest based wind farms have also been widely deployed within Sweden.

 Are any of the proposed turbines on sensitive native forest coups that the community is trying to protect?

 None of the turbines are proposed to be in areas of native forest.
 OSMI is aware of the work of local community groups to protect native forest coups and these sensitive sites have been avoided in the DWF design.
-Now that the wind farm is in development the priority is to undertake a high quality flora and fauna study with a well renowned expert and make it publically available on the website.
+As part of the development process OSMI is required to complete detailed flora and fauna studies and will publish these studies.
 Ecological sensitivities and community concerns will be taken into consideration in the finalisation of the design.